NattyNarwhal/vmwmouse/README.md

 # VMware mouse driver for Windows 3.x

-Running Windows 3.1 in VMware or QEMU, but annoyed by having to grab and ungrab the cursor manually?
+Running Windows 3.1 in VMware, DOSBox-X, or QEMU, but annoyed by having to grab and ungrab the cursor manually?

 Wish you could just move the cursor in and out like a modern OS (one with USB tablet support or VMware Tools drivers), with no Ctrl+Alt(+G) dancing?